ghb24/NECI_STABLE/docs/pages/01_user_doc/02_calculation_inputs.md

     this feature in conjunction with `Molcas` to perform a spin-free Stochastic-CASSCF.
 It produces the three files `DMAT, PAMAT` and `PSMAT`, which are read-in by `Molcas`.

+-   **full-core-rdms**<br>
+    In the "normal" RDM only entries, e.g. for the 1-RDM, \(\rho_{ij}\), which are actually connected by some Hamiltonian matrix element are sampled.
+    This has no negative effect on the energy calculation, but for properties, e.g. spin-spin correlation functions.
+    This option activates a full sampling of RDMs, at least in the semi-stochastic space.
+    This option does increase the cost though.